AgentMC/Sao19/Translate/En/Part2.md

 Kirito deeply nodded, confirming.

 "...
 But, is there really the other side of the wall?
-Is that wall not endless, and if not where it runs to.......? "
+Is that wall not endless, and if not where it runs to.......?"

 " I also thought about that...
 But if that wall really ends up in this world, it feels like it's not even a wall.
 It is something more like an inaccessible address...... a void."

 "Void......
 Is it like an emptiness you cannot see or use?"

 "Correct.
 But actually, the end wall of the world is a real cliff.
 Extremely high and terrible hard.
 The reason for this is probably to keep the inhabitants of the world from observing the uncomfortable truth....
 The real "end of the world".
 If so, there is a possibility that it stops being "endless" when reaches up there.
-Everything depends on how much room and spare capacity the main visualizer has....... "
+Everything depends on how much room and spare capacity the main visualizer has......."

 Seeing him again flying to areas that the she could not understand, Ronye raised her eyebrows, and Kirito shrugged his head.

 "My bad, sorry Ronye, wasn’t talking to you just thinking out loud.
 Uh, well....
-Basically, there is no "end" in this world. "
+Basically, there is no "end" in this world."

 "There is no end ......?"